Entangled Relations: Leveraging NLI and Meta-analysis to Enhance Biomedical Relation Extraction: Methods

-\textbf{Premise construction:} Following \citet{nbr}, a relation instance $x_i$ is transformed into a premise by replacing surface forms of the subject and object entities, $e_1$ and $e_2$, respectively, with their corresponding entity types, $e_{1_{type}}$ and $e_{2_{type}}$.
+\textbf{Premise Construction:} Following \citet{nbr}, a relation instance $x_i$ is transformed into a premise by replacing surface forms of the subject and object entities, $e_1$ and $e_2$, respectively, with their corresponding entity types, $e_{1_{type}}$ and $e_{2_{type}}$.
 Abstracting entity surface forms into entity types helps alleviate the long-tail nature of biomedical entities and encourages language models to learn from context instead of shallow heuristics \cite{Peng2020LearningFC}.
 The start and end spans of entity types are denoted with ``$@$'' and ``$\$$,'' respectively.

-\textbf{Hypothesis verbalizer:} Past works have manually generated hypothesis templates for each relation class in a dataset which are then used, in turn, to generate hypotheses to pair with a given premise.
-A secondary contribution of \our is that we reduce this human effort by leveraging LLMs to automatically the set of hypothesis templates $\{t_1, t_2,\ldots,t_m\}\in T$, where $m$ corresponds to the number of relation classes in a dataset.\footnote{We use ChatGPT (GPT 3.5) via OpenAI's web interface.} We prompt the LLM to verbalize each relation class using natural language and placeholders for subject and object entities (see Appendix \ref{app:template_gen} for more details).
-The subject and object placeholders within the hypothesis templates are replaced by the corresponding entity types, $e_{1_{type}}$ and $e_{2_{type}}$, found in the premise.
+\textbf{Hypothesis Verbalizer:} Past works have manually generated hypothesis templates for each relation class in a dataset which are then used, in turn, to generate hypotheses to pair with a given premise.
+A secondary contribution of \our is that we reduce this human effort by leveraging LLMs to automatically generate the set of hypothesis templates $\{t_1, t_2,\ldots,t_m\}\in T$, where $m$ corresponds to the number of relation classes in a dataset.
+We prompt an LLM\footnote{We use ChatGPT (GPT 3.5) via OpenAI's web interface.} to verbalize each relation class using natural language and placeholders for subject and object entities (see Appendix \ref{app:template_gen} for more details).
+The placeholders within the hypothesis templates are replaced by the entity types, $e_{1_{type}}$ and $e_{2_{type}}$, found in the premise.

-\textbf{Feasible hypothesis filter:} There is an implicit multiplicative effect of adapting RE into an NLI task where each relationship instance produces $m$ class-indicative hypotheses resulting in $|X_{\textsc{RE}}| \times m$ premise-hypothesis pairs.
-We develop a ``feasible hypothesis filter'' to reduce this effect, automatically filtering out improbable hypotheses.
-To develop this filter, we aggregate valid sets of entity-type pairs by relationship classes across all training data:
+\textbf{Feasible Hypothesis Filter:} There is an implicit multiplicative effect of adapting RE into an NLI task where each relationship instance produces $m$ class-indicative hypotheses resulting in $|X_{\textsc{RE}}| \times m$ premise-hypothesis pairs.
+To mitigate this effect, we develop a feasible hypothesis filter which automatically filters out improbable hypotheses by aggregating valid sets of entity-type pairs by relationship classes across all training data: $E_{valid}=\left\{r_1 \mapsto S_1, r_2 \mapsto S_2, \ldots, r_m \mapsto S_m\right\}$ where $r_j \in R$ for $j=1,2, \ldots, m$ and each $S_j$ is the set of tuples of entity-type pairs associated with all instances of relationship class $r_j$.